Article originally published on Technorati as When Mayors Attack

 Who is “we”?
 Why is there no author credited?
 And can somebody get Mayor Law some vitamins already?
 Poor guy is plum tuckered out.

 I agree with the mystery editor (who definitely does not work for the mayor, no sir).
 It is sad when children fear violence.
 You know what else is sad?
-When the police chief throws a suspect off a bridge (former Chief Garry Anderson, pictured right, Page 21, first bullet point).
+When the police chief throws a suspect off a bridge (former Chief Garry Anderson, pictured right).
 Maybe if the Renton Reporter ran a picture of Trophies/Nations Pub:Liq dressed as Santa, the Mayor could take a nap.

 Right now, Trophies Bar and Eatery in north Renton is under a magnifying glass.
 It’s a high priority for enforcement agents with the Washington state Liquor Control Board.